Online Retail Sales Training

 Online retail sales training can be delivered anywhere in the world at any time, allowing for a flexible training program

-You can ask questions and receive answers in real time.
+You can ask questions and receive answers in real-time.

-On the Con:
+On the con side:

 In-person retail sales training has its own pros and cons